Signed in as:

 UPDATE Sept 19th

 A survey regarding the AC chillers was sent to all owners on Sept 19th.
-The results of the survey will be made available in October (reminder this was a survey not a vote).
+The results of the survey will be made available (updated est is November) reminder this was a survey not a vote.

 Additional information and next steps will also be provided at that time.